What Are Amphetamines Used For?

 While amphetamines have clinical use, their potential for abuse and dependency is high.
 Legitimate use may turn into addiction.
-Amphetamines such as Adderall, and non-amphetamine stimulants such as Ritalin are gaining in popularity as recreational drugs, often abused for their euphoric and energy-producing effects.
+Amphetamines such as Adderall and non-amphetamine stimulants like Ritalin are gaining in popularity as recreational drugs, often abused for their euphoric and energy-producing effects.

 Are Amphetamines Harmful?